ashleyd480/noob-algorithm-code-practice/my-leetcode/844-backspace-string-compare.md

     }
 }
 ```
+The main idea is we are initializing two StringBuilders to hold the content of `s` and `t`.
+This is because strings are immutable.
+We also initialize a `sbIndex` and  `tbIndex` to allow us to find the index of the character to delete through the StringBuilder

+For each string `s` and `t`, we iterate through them and we know if the `charAt(i)` is a `#`, then we can delete the backspace by: ` newStringBuildS.deleteCharAt(sbIndex);`

+Also, we can delete the character that precedes the backspace:
+`newStringBuildS.deleteCharAt(sbIndex - 1);`

+One issue I got was the array out of bounds which is because as we remove characters from stringbuilder, the index changes.
+To represent that, we want to ensure that as characters are removed, that we also trak that.
+This is where `countDeletedLetter` comes into play.
+It starts out at 0.
+So the first time, we delete a `#`, the stringbuilder index matches the string index.
+However after that, when we delete a backspace, the stringbuilder index is off by 1 (one character less)- so we do `countDeletedLetter++` to reflect that.
+And when we delete the preceding character, the stringbuilder index is off by 1 more (one more character less)- so we do `countDeletedLetter++` to reflect that.

+Finally, we only want to delete the preceding character before the `#` sign if we are not at the 0th index.
+That is say I have `#ab`.
+We can delete the #, but there is no character we can delete before the `#` as we are already at the 0th index.

 ## Attempt 2
 The `newStringBuildS` and `newStringBuildT` method are duplicate blocks of code and we use two for loops.